shanefagan/linux-packaging/README.md

 2. For compiled applications it's an incredible tool
 3. You get exactly what you want in the package
 4. For massive applications with multiple shared dependencies it is ideal, given you can make a target SDK for your system based on a platform of your choosing and develop based on your own tools.
+5. You can join multiple projects grabbing source tarballs/zip...etc build together and check the hash to make sure it's legitimate

 ### Disadvantages